AmosEgel/smuthi/docs/input_files.rst

     amplitude: 1
     focus point: [0, 0, 0]
     beam waist: 1000
-    angular resolution: 1

 The Gaussian beam amplitude corresponds to the electric field value at the focus point.
 The beam waist parameter describes the transverse width of the beam near the focus point.
-The angular resolution parameter is in angle units and determines how fine the plane wave expansion of the Gaussian beam is sampled (lower value means more accurate).

 More precisely, the beam is designed to fulfill